fengsim/FENGSim-Dev/README.md

 The followings are the core technologies used in Digital Twins:

 - CAD, CAE, CAM and CAI;
-- The coupling of system simulation and physical field simulation;
+- The Coupling of System Simulation and Physical Field Simulation;
-- Manufacturing simulation;
+- Manufacturing Simulation;
-- The coupling of CAX and artificial intelligence;
+- The Coupling of CAX and Artificial Intelligence;
-- Geometrical and physical sensors;
+- Geometrical and Physical Sensors;
-- Immersion interaction;
+- Immersion Interaction;
 - Edge computing.

 ## [Airfoil Benchmark](https://github.com/fengsim/FENGSim-Dev/wiki/Home)